Praise, encouragement for ISRO from President, PM, Oppn leaders | Devdiscourse

 Modi said he is with ISRO and so is the nation.
 "We came very close but we need to cover more ground in the times to come.
 Learning from today will make us stronger and better.
 The nation is proud of our space programme and scientists.
 The best is yet to come in our space programme.
 There are new frontiers to discover and new places to go.
 India is with you," he said.

+He also praised Modi for his support to the ISRO and consolation for its chief, saying this is what a "true leader" does.
+"People are confident that our scientists will continue with their journey and achieve their goal."
+Congress leader Rahul Gandhi lauded ISRO scientists for their "incredible work" and said they have laid foundation for more path-breaking and ambitious space missions in future.

 "Your passion & dedication is an inspiration to every Indian.
 Your work is not in vain.
-It has laid the foundation for many more path breaking & ambitious Indian space missions," Gandhi tweeted.
-Delhi Chief Minister Arvind Kejriwal urged scientists not to lose heart."We are proud of our scientists.
+It has laid the foundation for many more path breaking & ambitious Indian space missions," he tweeted.
+Delhi Chief Minister Arvind Kejriwal urged scientists to not lose heart.
+"We are proud of our scientists.
 They have created history.
 No need to lose heart.
 Our scientists have done a great job.
 Jai Hind!" he said.

 "The history of our scientific milestones has shown us how the fight and struggle has been continuous.
 Bravo that ISRO and our scientists got us so far," he tweeted.
 Uttar Pradesh Chief Minister Yogi Adityanath said the entire nation is proud of the scientists.